AspNetMonsters/website/source/_posts/2020-02-05-setting-cloud-role-name-in-application-insights.md

 The application insights SDK sets the cloud role instance to the name of the server hosting the service.
 For example, the name of the VM or the name of the underlying compute instance hosting the app in App Service.
 In my experience, the SDK does a good job here and I don't usually need to override the cloud role instance.

 ## Setting Cloud Role Name using a Telemetry Initializer
-Telemetery Initializers are a powerful mechanism for customizing the telemetry that is collected by the Application Insights SDK.
+Telemetry Initializers are a powerful mechanism for customizing the telemetry that is collected by the Application Insights SDK.
 By creating and registering a telemetry initializer, you can overwrite or extend the properties of any piece of telemetry collected by Application Insights.

 To set the Cloud Role Name, create a class that implements `ITelemetryInitializer` and in the `Initialize` method set the `telemetry.Context.Cloud.RoleName` to the cloud role name for the current application.